lyeoni/nlp-tutorial/question-answering-SQuAD/README.md

 ### 1. Preprocessing corpus
 Just run preprocessing.sh.
 It creates corpus.tk.txt, corpus.tk.vec.txt

+You can adopt the pre-trained word embedding model in the below of your choice.
+Here I used Glove embedding:
-To train your custom word embedding model instead of using the pre-trained model(wiki.en.bin), you need to use line 10 in preprocessing.sh rather than line 7.
+- `Fasttext`: If you want to train your custom word embedding model instead of using the pre-trained model(wiki.en.bin), you need to use line 10 in preprocessing.sh rather than line 7.
+- `Glove`:

 example usage:
 ```